 -

-Limited Weight Loss Impact: ACV’s effects are modest and not a substitute for diet and exercise.
+Limited traditionally used as part of a balanced wellness routine Impact: ACV’s effects are modest and not a substitute for diet and exercise.

 -